Michael Cheika: Leicester Tigers

 On 27 June 2024, Tigers appointed Cheika as their new head coach.
 On 2 October 2024, he was given two-week ban, with one week suspended, by the Rugby Football Union after being found guilty of "disrespecting" a match-day doctor during his first game in charge of Leicester.
 In January 2025, it was confirmed that he would be stepping down as head coach following the conclusion of his contract at the end of the season.
 In January 2025 Cheika confirmed he would be leaving Leicester at the end of the 2024-25 Premiership Rugby season.
 Under Cheika Tigers form improved and he led the side to the 2025 Premiership Rugby final, where they lost 23-21 to Bath.

+2027: Second Waratahs stint

+Following the resignation of New South Wales Waratahs coach Dan McKellar in July 2026, Michael Cheika had been touted as a prospective candidate to take over the role.
+It was also reported that several players within the team had advocated for the administration to appoint Cheika as coach.
+On 22 August, after almost a month after expressions of interest for the role had closed, Cheika was confirmed as the new coach of the Waratahs ahead of the 2027 season, reuniting with former title-winning players Bernard Foley and Nick Phipps.
+In a press conference confirming the appointment, the Waratahs stated that Rugby Australia's Phil Waugh was vital in luring Cheika back to the team.

 Rugby league coaching

 In 2020, following his departure from Australian rugby, Cheika took up a role with Sydney Roosters of the National Rugby League (NRL), as an assistant coach.
 In September 2020, the Argentine Rugby Union (UAR) announced that Cheika had joined the Pumas prior to the 2020 Tri Nations Series, taking up an advisory role and re-joining former Wallabies assistant coach, Mario Ledesma.